Finning techniques: Scissor kick

 This is an asymmetrical stroke also known as split kick, and when rotated 90° at the surface, as side kick.
 It combines characteristics of the flutter kick, in that the stroke is up and down, and the frog kick, in that most of the power is generated in the closing part of the stroke.
 At the surface the diver can use the same action rotated 90° as a side kick.
 It is a powerful thruster, but not very fast.
 When used as a side kick, one leg performs the upper part of the kick, and the other does the lower part.
 On the preparatory stroke the upper leg is bent forward at the hip and the lower leg backwards at the hip and the knee.
 On the power stroke the legs are straightened and brought together with the fins coming together with straight legs at the end of the stroke.
 It is not convenient to alternate every stroke, but legs can be changed after a few strokes if preferred.
 The same leg action is used underwater with the body trimmed face down.
 As for the frog kick, a glide phase may be inserted before the next preparatory stroke.

 Backward kick

 Also known as reverse kick, back kick, back finning, reverse fin and reverse frog kick.

 The backward kick is used for holding position or backing away when too close while taking photos or approaching a reef or other divers, backing out of confined spaces, maintaining distance from the shotline during decompression stops and similar maneuvers.
-It requires fairly stiff paddle fins to be reasonably effective.
+Reverse kick is generally considered an advanced skill, and is not suited to all styles of fin construction, as it requires fairly stiff bladed paddle fins to be reasonably effective.
 It is a relatively difficult technique to master, and many divers cannot do it at all, and rely on sculling with the arms for these maneuvers.
 The movements are larger than those of the modified frog and flutter kicks, and the fins are more likely to contact the surroundings in a confined space.

+Each stroke starts with the legs extended backward at full stretch, heels together and toes pointed.
+The power stroke flexes the feet to extend the fins sideways, with feet splayed outward as much as possible.
+Feet remain close to right angles to the legs, and the diver pulls the fins toward the body by flexing the legs at the knees and hips in a motion that propels the diver backward.
+Part of the thrust is due to flow across the width of the fins, as they are swept outward and forward.
+The diver then points the fins backwards to reduce drag, puts heels together, and extends the legs to the start position.